 This specific watch or warning is based on the potential for experiencing tropical-storm-force winds alone, not the other hazards associated with a tropical storm (hazardous seas, torrential rainfall, etc.).
 This means if the system tracks close to your country, but the strongest winds remain offshore or north/east of your location, you may not be placed under a tropical storm watch or warning, but you may have other advisories in effect.

-For an orange-level Tropical Storm Warning, there is a high risk to public safety, livelihoods, and property.
-Dangerous conditions are imminent or already occurring.
-Hazardous conditions may threaten lives, livelihoods, and property.
-Serious injuries or casualties are possible if you do not prepare.
+At an Orange Level, there is a high risk to public safety, livelihoods and property with hazardous conditions threatening lives, livelihoods, and property.
+According to the TTMS guidance on their Early Warning System, at this level, serious injuries or casualties are possible if you do not prepare.